-How to Preserve Meat Without Refrigeration: Easy Tips
+How to Safely Preserve Meat Without Refrigeration: Easy Tips

-How to Preserve Meat Without Refrigeration: Easy Tips
+How to Safely Preserve Meat Without Refrigeration: Easy Tips

 For generations, long before refrigerators became a fixture in every kitchen, preserving meat was an essential skill.
 It wasn't just a hobby for homesteaders; it was a matter of survival.
-Methods like salting, smoking, drying, and canning were perfected to stop spoilage in its tracks, making meat safe to eat for months, sometimes even years.
+Methods like salting, smoking, drying, and pressure canning were perfected to stop spoilage in its tracks, making meat safe for months and, with the right methods, even years.
 This guide breaks down the simple science behind these timeless skills.

 The Science Behind Timeless Meat Preservation